-Our fresh water sourcing and distribution system, with storage capacity of 39.4 MMBbl, is critical to Diamondback's completion operations, and distributes water from fresh water wells sourced from the Capitan Reef formation, Edwards-Trinity, Pecos Alluvium and Rustler aquifers in the Permian.
+Our fresh water sourcing and distribution system, with storage capacity of 37.1 MMBbl, is critical to Diamondback's completion operations, and distributes water from fresh water wells sourced from the Capitan Reef formation, Edwards-Trinity, Pecos Alluvium and Rustler aquifers in the Permian.
 Our fresh water system consists of a combination of permanent buried pipelines, portable surface pipelines and fresh water storage facilities, as well as pumping stations to transport the fresh water throughout the pipeline network.
+Our fresh water storage facilities can store approximately 37.1 MMBbl of fresh water.
 To the extent necessary, we will move surface pipelines to service completion operations in concert with Diamondback's drilling program.
 Having access to fresh water sources is an important element of the hydraulic fracturing process in the Delaware Basin because modern completion methods require significantly more fresh water relative to the Midland Basin.
 To hydraulically fracture a 10,000 foot well, Diamondback currently estimates that approximately 500,000 barrels of water are required in the Midland Basin and approximately 850,000 barrels of water are required in the Delaware Basin.
 Because hydraulic fracturing relies on substantial volumes of fresh water, we believe our fresh water distribution services will be in high demand as Diamondback proceeds with its full field development plan over the next several years.

-The following table provides information regarding our gathering, compression and transportation system as of June 30, 2018.
+The following table provides information regarding our gathering, compression and transportation system as of March 31, 2018.